South-East Marine Protection Forum

 With Fisheries New Zealand, we are currently progressing engagement with our Treaty partner, Ngāi Tahu, to ensure their views inform ministerial decision making.
 A joint consultation document is also being prepared.
 The document provides a summary of the work to date and details of all proposed protection measures, which were recommended as network 1 by the forum in 2018.

 Due to the complexity of the proposed network and the requirements of the Marine Reserves Act around public notification, we expect to begin formal consultation in early 2020.
-After the 2 month consultation period, and when DOC has responded to all objections, DOC and Fisheries New Zealand will provide advice to their Ministers about the outcomes of consultation.
+After the 2 month consultation period, DOC and Fisheries New Zealand will provide advice to their Ministers about the outcomes of the consultation.
 We then expect Ministers to make decisions about progressing the proposed network.

 Advice to Ministers